LucasDelfino92/morrowindsharp/main.md

 Files to install:
 - **Pete's Journal and Scroll** (Optional files)
-  - BAIN options to install:
+- On MO2 installation, check the following options in the BAIN installer:
   - [X] 01 Journal and Scroll - 2K

 ⭐ [**Title Screen and Logo Video Intro Reworked**](https://www.nexusmods.com/morrowind/mods/43657)
 HD recreation of the Title and Logo Intro, in widescreen.